asciiprod/wp-ansible-demo/README.md

 ## Parameters

-Hosts can be configured in the inventory/ directory.
+- Hosts can be configured in the inventory/ directory.
-Variables (username, password, etc) are in the group_vars directory.
+- HostsVariables (username, password, etc) are in the group_vars directory.
+- Inventory path can be configured in the ansible.cfg file.